jacky3331/Clothing-Fit-Recommender-System/README.md

 #### Project Updates ####
 - Implemented Softmax Regression for classification of whether a piece of clothing would be (small, fit, large) for users.
 - Experimentation w/ different hyperparameters (regularization, balancing class labels, adding features, etc.)
-- Researching into implementing a multi-layer neural network to improve accuracy on edge cases (small-fit, fit,large)
+- Researching into implementing a multi-layer neural network to improve accuracy on edge cases (small-fit, fit-large)

 #### Acknowledgements ####
 Decomposing fit semantics for product size recommendation in metric spaces